yuval23/lwc-ql/README.md

 ## Setting Up your Server

-- Express Server with GraphQL - `/server/main.js` /  `/server/api.js`
+- We are using Express Server with GraphQL
+    * The base setup comes with a file named  `/server/api.js` which we renamed to `/server/main.js`.
+    * We also use `express-graphql` which helps us bridge between Express to GraphQL Schema.

     <details>
-    <summary> Setting Up Your Server With GraphQL Endpoint </summary>
+    <summary> Express Server File Configuration </summary>
     </br>

-    * Now its where we starting to include GraphQL code
+    * Now its where we starting to include GraphQL as our "integration framework"
     * We will expose an endpoint that can receive the GraphQL Queries

     ```js